Sacred Heart College of Lucena City: History

+The 2019 Fire Incident

 On January 1, 2019, The main building, which houses a computer laboratory, the school chapel, offices, a library and the residential area for the sisters was razed by fire.
 The nearby building which is occupied by the Basic Education Department also sustained a considerable damage.
+The fire started around 8:30 a.m. and quickly spread to adjacent buildings, driven by strong winds, according to local authorities Firefighters from Lucena City and nearby towns responded to the blaze, but the fire continued burning for several hours before being brought under control.
+No casualties were reported, though the property damage was extensive.

 On July 29, 2022, new and renovated buildings were blessed and turned over to the school upon its completion.
 Sr. Maria Ana Rosario Evidente, DC, the Visitatrix, and Sr. Ma.
 Teresa Fatima L. Mueda, DC, former General Councilor, led the ribbon-cutting for the new buildings.
 These include St. Louise de Marillac (SLM), St. Catherine Labouré (SCL), St. Vincent de Paul (SVP), and the powerhouse.
 Immediately after the ribbon-cutting ceremonies were the formal turnover rites at the Hermana Fausta Lounge in the SLM building.
 The historic event was witnessed by more than 500 guests, including stakeholders, donors, dignitaries, and public officials.

 Publication

 "The Pulse" is the formal publication name of the Elementary level; "The Heartbeat" for the High School level of the Basic Education Department, and "The Heart" for the Higher Education Department.